josephecombs/fill-flush/README.md

-  you can still let them off first and apply this system in coach and get the improvement -Won't the person in 1F get mad watching people go by? got to have education. this makes everyone better off. lives are at stake
+  you can still let them off first and apply this system in coach and get the improvement -Won't the person in 1F get mad watching people go by? got to have education. this makes everyone better off. lives are at stake -why go strictly column by column? why not be MORE lassiez faire and say just manage waves? wave 1, wave 2, wave 3, etc.? this could be an even further improvement and in a way can solve the 1F problem by letting 1F occupy space if it is there - I suspect a few more people can fit the aisle than there are rows so you may lose some value being strict.
+OTOH could lead to conflict

 # Getting Started with Create React App